Stephen Dobyns: Works

-Dobyns has written 24 novels in a variety of genres, as well as 14 poetry collections and two non-fiction works about the craft of poetry.
+Dobyns wrote 24 novels in a variety of genres, as well as 14 poetry collections and two non-fiction works about the craft of poetry.

 In much of his work, Dobyns uses the ridiculous and the absurd as vehicles to introduce more profound meditations on life, love, and art.
 His journalistic training has strongly informed this voice.

 His poetry has won numerous accolades, including a Lamont Poetry Selection (Concurring Beasts), a National Poetry Series selection (Black Dog, Red Dog), and a Melville Cane Award (Cemetery Nights).

-His novel Cold Dog Soup (1985) has been made into two films, the American Cold Dog Soup and the French Doggy Bag.
+His novel Cold Dog Soup (1985) was made into two films, the American Cold Dog Soup and the French Doggy Bag.
 The Two Deaths of Señora Puccini (1988) was made into the 1995 film Two Deaths.
 The movie Wild Turkey is based on a short story by Dobyns.

-He has written many detective stories about a private detective named Charlie Bradshaw who works out of Saratoga Springs in upstate New York.
+He wrote many detective stories about a private detective named Charlie Bradshaw who works out of Saratoga Springs in upstate New York.
 Bradshaw is unusual as a private eye protagonist, an ordinary man who was once a police officer.
 All the books have the word "Saratoga" in the title.

 In the comic novel The Wrestler's Cruel Study (1993), the protagonist roams through a modern cityscape governed by fairy-tale rituals, searching for his missing fiancée.
 He is alternately aided or hindered by a Friedrich Nietzsche-quoting manager and his Hegelian nemesis, to find that his wrestling matches are choreographed by a shadowy organization that enacts their various Gnostic theological debates through the pageantry and panoply of the ring.
 He eventually learns to resolve his own dualistic nature and determine who he is despite the role he plays.

 The Church of Dead Girls (1997) is a novel about a small town's hysterical response to the mysterious disappearance of three of its teenaged girls.

 Boy in the Water (1999) is a novel about events in a secluded private school in the United States.